Pablo-source/housing_pipelines/README.md

 ## 1. Applying changes to code from git and uploading scrupt to GitHub

+### 1.1 Using git to track changes to the project files using the terminal

 Adding all changes to the above R scripts from the terminal, learning all required commands to push and modify my scripts from the project folder using the terminal:

 ![03 git commit](https://github.com/Pablo-source/housing_pipelines/assets/76554081/a9055639-2cf0-4393-a902-9d5f838d353b)